hdl-util/hdmi/README.md

     * This shouldn't affect anything in the long term; the only stateful value is hdmi.tmds_channel.acc
     * You should decide hotplug behavior (i.e. pause/resume on disconnect/connect, or ignore it)
 * EDID not implemented: it is assumed you know what format you want at synthesis time, so there is no dynamic decision on video format
-    * To be implemented...
+    * To be implemented in a display protocol independent manner
-* SCL/SCA voltage level: I2C on a 5V logic level, as confirmed in the [TPD12S016 datasheet](https://www.ti.com/lit/ds/symlink/tpd12s016.pdf), which is unsupported by most FPGAs
+* SCL/SCA voltage level: though unused by this implementation...it is I2C on a 5V logic level, as confirmed in the [TPD12S016 datasheet](https://www.ti.com/lit/ds/symlink/tpd12s016.pdf), which is unsupported by most FPGAs
     * Solution: use a bidirectional logic level shifter compatible with I2C to convert 3.3v LVTTL to 5v
     * Solution: use 2.5V I/O standard with 6.65k pull-up resistors to 3.3v (as done in `J13` on the [Arduino MKR Vivado 4000 schematic](https://content.arduino.cc/assets/vidor_c10_sch.zip))
         * To investigate: why do they do this, and does it work at all?